 Attendees will join in a Tablas Creek Vineyard tasting and share some of the rarest wines.
 The seminar is only available to guests with a VIP Ticket or Weekend Pass.

 Saturday Grand Tasting

 The Saturday Grand Tasting features over 50 winemakers offering over 200 wines.
-At least 20 different varietals will be offered.
+At least 20 different varietals will be provided.
 Cabot Cheese will be providing complimentary cheese pairings.
 In addition, local artisan vendors will have delicious food samples.

 The after-party is a festival tradition.
-Guests can mingle, share wine, listen to live music, and enjoy the evening.
+Guests can mingle, share wine, listen to live music and enjoy the evening.

 Guests can buy a Weekend Pass which gives access to all events on Friday and Saturday, including the Friday Night Rare & Reserve Party, Saturday Seminar, Grand Tasting, and After-Party.
 A VIP All-Day Access pass gives access to all the Saturday events.
 Or, visitors can pick and choose and just buy tickets to the Rare & Reserve Tasting, Early Access Grand Tasting, Grand Tasting, and Rockin' After-Party.

 Visitors enjoying a day trip to Paso Wine Fest might want to take advantage of the VIP All-Day Access pass to get the most out of the festival.